madzaa/ansible-dc-elk/README.md

 Deploy an ELK stack Docker Image with some help from Ansible.
 ## Overview

-This project will deploy the following:
+This project will deploy the following with Ansible

-Ansible

 * Installs Docker & Docker-Compose

-Docker image of

 * Cluster of 2 elasticsearch nodes
 * 1 Logstash node
 * 1 Kibana node